 It’s also a lot easier (with a display) to adjust the wattages and see how much battery life you have.

-For me, a box mod is the simplest, safest, and most efficient way to vape.
 You get the best overall experience, the best safety features, and a raft of vaping modes that help to really spice things up if you so wish.

 Why You Don’t REALLY Need A 200W Box Mod